AnupamKNN/Business_Insight_360/README.md

 ![](https://github.com/AnupamKNN/Business_Insight_360/blob/main/Resources/08.%20Customer%20and%20Product%20Performance.gif)

-You can access the complete report via this link: [Report](https://github.com/AnupamKNN/Business_Insight_360/tree/main/Report)

 ## Project Outcome
 This report serves as a valuable tool for data-driven decision-making.
 It enables the exploration and resolution of numerous "why" questions based on various situations and scenarios.